 People who experience fluid buildup around their artificial knee usually undergo an aspiration procedure to remove the fluid.
 The doctor sends the fluid to a lab to determine the type of infection and whether a revision surgery or other treatment steps are in order.

 Long-term revisions: pain, stiffness, loosening due to wear of mechanical components, dislocation

 Long-term wear and loosening of the implant can occur over years.

-The data on long-term revision rates varies and depends on numerous factors, including the ages of the patients observed.
-The chances for a revision are lower for younger patients.
-You can reduce future problems by maintaining your weight and avoiding activities that place undue stress on the joint, such as running, jumping, court sports, and high impact aerobics.
+The data on long-term revision rates varies and depends on numerous factors, including the ages of those observed.
+The chances for a revision are lower for younger people.
+You can reduce future problems by maintaining your weight and avoiding activities that place undue stress on the joint, such as running, jumping, court sports, and high-impact aerobics.

-During a process called aseptic loosening the bond between the bone and the implant breaks down as the body attempts to digest the particles.
-When this event takes place, the body also begins to digest bone—a process called osteolysis.
+During a process called aseptic loosening, the bond between the bone and the implant breaks down as the body attempts to digest the particles.
+When this event takes place, the body also begins to digest bone, which is known as osteolysis.
 This can lead to a weakened bone, fracture, or problems with the original implant.
 Aseptic loosening doesn’t involve an infection.